danielagarcia319/cs109a-final-project/README.md

     - `album_name` - the name of the track’s album
     - `album_uri` - the Spotify URI of the album
     - `artist_name` - the name of the track’s primary artist
-    - `artist_uri` - the Spotify URI of track’s primary artist
+    - `artist_uri` - the Spotify URI of the track’s primary artist
     - `duration_ms` - the duration of the track in milliseconds
     - `pos` - the position of the track in the playlist (zero-based)